brainhubeu/react-carousel/docs/examples/slidesToScroll.md

 ## Slides to scroll
-You can change how far the carousel should move when you click arrow or swipe, using slidesToScroll plugin.
+You can change how far the carousel should move when you click arrow or swipe, using the `slidesToScroll` plugin.
 The default value is 3.
 ```jsx render
 // import Carousel, { slidesToShowPlugin, slidesToScrollPlugin } from '@brainhubeu/react-carousel';
 // import '@brainhubeu/react-carousel/lib/style.css';